kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/assignment-4-memory-challenge.md

   - Does it detract from my productivity, health, or overall happiness?
 - Determine the size of the impact that each habit has on your life, either small, medium, or significant.
 - Select the top three habits you want to change.
 Prioritize habits that have a significant negative impact on your life.
 - Identify a potential replacement habit for each of the three negative habits that you want to break.
-Think about alternative behaviors or actions that can replace the undesirable habits and move you closer to your desired outcomes.
+Think about alternative behaviors or actions that can replace undesirable habits and move you closer to your desired outcomes.

 You should create a habit inventory table that looks like this: